 Stylists often use scissors and a hair clipper to create a graduated, layered hair effect that flows into the length at the nape.
 The front and sides are typically styled with hair wax or pomade to achieve a sleek, controlled look that contrasts the more relaxed vibe of the back.

-Mullet Mohawk
+Mohawk Mullet

-The mullet mohawk is a dynamic blend of the mullet and the mohawk, delivering an audacious statement that channels the spirit of both hairstyles.
+The mohawk mullet is a dynamic blend of the mullet and the mohawk, delivering an audacious statement that channels the spirit of both hairstyles.
 It represents a unique subculture where the mullet’s party-at-the-back ethos meets the mohawk’s radical boldness.

 The mohawk mullet’s sides are cropped close, often with a fade highlighting the stark transition to the spiked or tousled strip of hair atop the head.
 This centerpiece extends into the classic mullet fall at the back, creating a striking visual contrast that is modern and reminiscent of punk rock aesthetics.